Green baby names feel just right for spring. Or the winter holiday season. Actually, they fit in with the fall harvest and the heights of summer, too.

 Borrowed mostly from the natural world, green baby names feel vibrant.
 Some of these rank in the current US Top 100.
 Others appeal to lovers of all things vintage.
 And a few are yet to be discovered.

-While green sometimes carries negative meanings – green with envy, or the green of illness – most associations with the color trend positive.
+While green sometimes carries negative meanings – think green with envy – most associations with the color trend positive.
 We associate the color with sustainability, responsible stewardship, and a better future.
 Some of these might honor Irish heritage.
 And, of course, green can signify material wealth, too.

-If you’re looking for a colorful name, shades of green work beautifully.
+If you’re looking for a colorful name, green color names work beautifully.

 GREEN BABY NAMES FOR GIRLS